 CPI Outsourcing is currently following industry best practices for Information Security.
 This is to ensure the preservation of the confidentiality, integrity, and the availability of all data under the organization’s custody.
 A brief overview of our controls maybe seen below.

-The Data Protection Officer shall be the individual to oversee CPI Outsourcing's compliance to the DPA, its IRR, and other information security related industry standards that the organization follows.
+CPI Outsourcing’s Data Protection Officer shall be the individual to oversee overall compliance to the Data Privacy Act of 2012, its IRR and other information related industry standards that the organization follows.

 CPI Outsourcing also conducts the following organization security controls but is not limited to: